 Covid-19 has brought financial hardship for many.
 So what help is available?

-For those looking at the winter and worrying about how they are going to get through it with lockdown restrictions, possible temporary school closures and other uncertainty, here are some suggestions of where to go for financial help if you cannot be furloughed or access the Self Employment Income Support Scheme.
+For those looking at the winter and worrying about how they are going to get through it with lockdown restrictions, school closures and other uncertainty, here are some suggestions of where to go for financial help if you cannot be furloughed or access the Self Employment Income Support Scheme.

 If your earnings fall below a certain level due to redundancy, a reduction in hours or being furloughed and you or your partner have savings of less than £16,000 in savings, you receive tax credits, are under the state pension age and over 18 you should be able to claim Universal Credit.
 If you already receive tax credits, be sure to research what the impact could be if you switch to UC as, in some cases, those switching to UC will lose money.
 UC brings together other benefits, including housing benefit and tax credits.